wgxcodersdc/organization/slack_guide.md

 ## Slack Usage Guidelines

-- Avoid using @channel and instead use @here (_sparingly_), especially in large channels such as #_general and #_announcements.
+- Avoid using @channel and instead use @here (_sparingly_), especially in large channels such as #_general and #_jobs.
 - Mention other members by using @ and their username.
-Mentioning is good as the member may not have seen your message or follow up reply otherwise!
-Be careful not to ping someone too often though - they may get annoyed with a large number of notifications.
+Mentioning is good as the member may not have seen your message or follow up reply otherwise. _Be careful not to ping someone too often though - they may get annoyed with a large number of notifications!_
 - Be careful with use of emojis that could cause headaches or seizures for some of our members.
-- Do not ask the same question in 3-5 different channels.
+- Do *not* ask the same question in 3-5 different channels.
 Try to ask the question in 1-2 of the most relevant or important channels.
+- If a lengthy and specific conversation is targetting only 1-2 other participants, _consider_ moving the conversation to a private Direct Message with the other parties.

 ## Channels Guide